-Community Support 2022/23 Target ce Over The La Periods st 3 D oT Year End Forecast Measure: Percentage of suspected scam victims, identified to WSCC by the National Trading Standards Scams Team, receiving a Mar-22 Jun-22 Sep-2 2 pro-active intervention from the Trading Standards Service Reporting Frequency: Quarterly 100% 100% 100% 100% ^ G 4 Measure: Use of virtual/digital library services by residents 5.45m Mar-22 Jun-22 Sep-22 7 Reporting Frequency: Quarterly, Accumulative 5.81m 1.39m 2.87m G 33 Performance Analysis: Sep-22: Customer usage of virtual library services is stabilising to a 'new normal' after the significant increases seen during the pandemic lockdown periods.
+Community Support 2022/23 Target ce Over The La Periods st 3 D oT Year End Forecast Measure: Percentage of suspected scam victims, identified to WSCC by the National Trading Standards Scams Team, receiving a Mar-22 Jun-22 Sep- 2 pro-active intervention from the Trading Standards Service Reporting Frequency: Quarterly 100% 100% 100% 100% ^ G Performance Analysis: Sep-22: - American authorities have been working with UK Nation Team and, as a result of an American intervention, WSCC will be receiving some money bac victims which will be passed back to them.
+Actions: There are currently 121 call blockers installed in vulnerable persons homes that has scam/nuisance calls.
+The call blockers were paid for using the proceeds of crime that had be previous Trading Standards criminal prosecution. ely 30 .301 local Measure: Use of virtual/digital library services by residents 5.45m Mar-22 Jun-22 Sep-22 7 Reporting Frequency: Quarterly, Accumulative 5.81m 1.39m 2.87m G 33 Performance Analysis: Sep-22: Customer usage of virtual library services is stabilising to a 'new normal' after the significant increases seen during the pandemic lockdown periods.
 Actions: Continue to support growing demand though investment in e-Library platforms and production of virtual and online library events content.
 Measure: Number of people reached and supported via the West Sussex Community Hub during the Covid-19 pandemic Mar-22 Jun-22 Sep-22 Reporting Frequency: Quarterly, Accumulative 36,000 76,477 85,840 87,298 7 G 34 Performance Analysis: Sep-22: From October 2021, the Community Hub supports residents and households with wider essential needs such as food, energy, and water bills via the Household Support Fund.
 The Household Support Fund has been extended until March 2023 and ongoing support to help those households in need continues.
 In the 9 months to September 2022 10,821 individuals have been supported by the Household Support Fund.
-Actions: Department for Work and Pensions (DWP) is making a third round of funding available to support need to help with global inflationary challenges and the significantly rising cost of living. those n nost in
+Actions: Department for Work and Pensions (D) need to help with global inflationary challenges a e to support t those n nost in